Advice for undergraduate students

 A good place to start is Introduction to Computer Programming (CSCI-UA.0101, uses Python).
 Or you could teach yourself Python; see our data science page.
 If you go beyond this, the language matters less than doing it.
 We see C++, Python, Matlab, and R used throughout the business world, particularly in quantitative finance.
 See, for example, this speech about data analytics from the SEC.

 Mathematics.
 The Stern School requires one semester of calculus, but we think you'd benefit from doing more than that.
 We recommend three semesters of calculus and one of linear algebra.
-(Or the equivalent: there are apparently some combination classes in the works.)
+(Or the equivalent: MATH-UA 211,212 Math for Economics seems to do all the above.)
 They’re the foundation of economics, finance, and data analysis of all kinds.
 Once you’ve done that, you're well positioned to do lots of things.
 And perhaps even to understand that math is an art.

 Q4.
 Are quantitative courses hard?